flying-sheep/epiScanpy/README.rst

 The documentation of Episcanpy is available at <https://episcanpy.readthedocs.io/en/latest/>

-We are still working on pip install procedure, the documentation and loading a stable version of episcanpy torelease.
+We are still working on pip install procedure, the documentation and loading a stable version of episcanpy to release.
 Everything will get available as soon as possible.